-Imagine that after placing the order of your soon-to-be new favorite sneakers you don’t get order confirmation.
+Imagine that after placing the order of your soon-to-be new favorite sneakers you don’t get an email confirmation.

 Let’s jump in.

-A confirmation email is a transactional email that is sent to your customer after they complete a specific action, meet a specific condition.
+A confirmation email is a transactional email that is sent to your customers after they complete a specific action.

-You typically receive an email confirmation when placing an online order, subscribing to a newsletter, or registering for a new service.
+This could be anything from placing an online order to subscribing to a newsletter or registering for a new service.

-The primary purpose of this email is to let the customer know that you have acknowledged them.
-The secondary purpose of this email confirmation is to let them know what the next steps are, and the third purpose is to build a strong connection with them early.
+The primary purpose of confirmation emails is to let the customer know that you have acknowledged them and to let them know what the next steps are.

 4 types of confirmation emails